exzombie/motokurnikator/README.md

 software quite a bit.
 There are a few points to take into consideration though.

 A photoresistor as it's wired in the schematic can be overly sensitive.
-First, ensure that you are measuring the light you actually
-want: put the photoresistor in an enclosed space so that it is only watching the diffuse light scattered by its surroundings.
-Make sure it can't be affected by the sky, shadows and such.
+First, ensure that you are measuring the light you actually want: put the photoresistor in an enclosed space so that it is only watching the diffuse light scattered by its surroundings.
+Make sure it can't be affected by the sky, direct sunlight, shadows and such.
 Next, pick a reasonable value for R2.
-It must **not** be so low as to draw too much current, even when R3 is fully conducting.
+It must **not** be so low as to draw too much current, even when R3 (the photoresistor) is fully conducting.
 What constitutes a reasonable value depends on what kind of photoresistor you have.
 Play around.
-You may want to increase the size of the hysteresis in software.
+It helps to use a voltmeter to see how the choice of R2 affects the voltage drop across R3 and to choose the right levels with RV1 and RV2.
 If you still can't make it work, there's nothing stopping you from ripping out the photoresistor and putting in something different, like a phototransistor or a more sophisticated circuit.

 ## Who put this together? ##